-Mucopolysaccharidosis type VI (MPS VI), also known as Maroteaux-Lamy syndrome, is a progressive condition that causes many tissues and organs to enlarge and become inflamed or scarred.
+Mucopolysaccharidosis type VI (MPS VI), also known as Maroteaux-Lamy syndrome, is a progressive condition that causes many tissues and organs to enlarge, become inflamed or scarred, and eventually waste away (atrophy).
 Skeletal abnormalities are also common in this condition.
 The rate at which symptoms worsen varies among affected individuals.

 The life expectancy of individuals with MPS VI depends on the severity of symptoms.
 Without treatment, severely affected individuals may survive only until late childhood or adolescence.
 Those with milder forms of the disorder usually live into adulthood, although their life expectancy may be reduced.
 Heart disease and airway obstruction are major causes of death in people with MPS VI.